sajjadGG/book-python/advanced/oop/abstract.rst

 Errors
 ======
+In order to use Abstract Base Class you must create abstract method.
+Otherwise it won't prevent from instantiating.:

 .. code-block:: python
-    :caption: In order to use Abstract Base Class you must create abstract method.
-Otherwise it won't prevent from instantiating.

     from abc import ABC